Healing Strategies:

 2. Reduced estrogen production in overactive ovaries.

-causing toxin DMBA.
+cancer causing toxin DMBA.

-an iodine deficiency disease.
+iodine deficiency disease.

 As iodine consumption has gone down, breast cancer rates have gone up.
-But the
+But

-pipeline for years but only recently found momentum.
-After sifting through 50 years of
+research pipeline for years but only recently found momentum.
+After sifting

-iodine research and corresponding with researchers around the world, the editors report
+through 50 years of iodine research and corresponding with researchers around

-that abnormal iodine metabolism, due either to
+the world, the editors report that abnormal iodine metabolism, due either to

-bromide dominance in the environment
+bromide dominance in the environment or a dietary deficiency of iodine, must be

-or a dietary deficiency of iodine, must be addressed as part of a preventive and or a
+addressed as part of a preventive and or a therapeutic strategy.

 Iodine Deficiency Growing Worse